 - Exposure to chemicals

 Oftentimes, construction injuries are due to the negligence of the employer.
 Due to the dangers of construction worksites, in addition to Texas rules, the Occupational Safety and Health Administration (OSHA) has issued detailed safety regulations.
 For example, OSHA rules require that construction site operators guard excavations and wall openings to prevent workers from falling.
 29 CFR 1926.502.
 Should an employer fail to follow workplace safety regulations and as a result, a worker is injured, then the employer is responsible.

 Unlike in other states, in Texas employers are not required to subscribe to Texas’ workers’ compensation insurance program.
 This does not mean that if an employer does not carry worker’s compensation insurance, the injured worker is out of luck.
 The employer can still be held financially liable and may still have to compensate the injured worker for his or her injuries.

 We Represent Injured Construction Workers

-For more information or to schedule an appointment with an experienced South Texas lawyer regarding a construction site accident or work-related injury, please contact us first!
+For more information or to schedule an appointment with an experienced Texas lawyer regarding a construction site accident or work-related injury, please contact us first!